Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Are there any additional costs associated with the course?

 There are significant fees attached to this award and it is important to consider these before you apply.
 You will be required to obtain an enhanced DBS check and you are responsible for this cost.
 You are also required to complete 10 hours of personal therapy (fees vary) and monthly clinical supervision whilst in student practice (fees vary depending on the supervisor).
-You are also required to become a student member of the BACP (current fees can be found at bacp.co.uk)
+It is a course requirement to become a student member of the BACP (current fees can be found at bacp.co.uk).
+You will also need to indemnity insurance whilst on placement.

 Careers Information